braydio/RSAssistant/README.md

             },

 ```
-To set your custom nicknames, change the 4 digits (eg. 1234) to the actual last 4 for each respective broker / account pair.
+To set custom nicknames from the json file, modify the digits (e.g., 1234) to match the last four digits of the actual account number, and update the nickname accordingly.
-Set the names on the right side to whatever you would like.

 >[!NOTE]
->Set your custom names to match the names set in the excel log, the bot updates the excel log automatically.
+>Ensure the custom names match those in the Excel log, as the bot updates the Excel log automatically.

+Initialize the bo

 ## Features